Why Lenders Should Use Instagram:

-The “gram” aka Instagram is the hottest social media platform right now, and we want to show you how to “go ham” aka be an amazing Instagram marketer.
+Instagram is the hottest social media platform right now, and we want to show you how lenders can be amazing Instagram marketers.

 Instagram offers amazing potential for lending companies since the interaction level is through the roof!
 Seriously, if you are concerned about the “millennial lending crisis” there are two things that you need to do.
 First read this article and then get on Instagram!
 Even if you're not concerned with the millennial lending crisis you probably are concerned with attracting new customers, in this case there is one thing for you to do, get on Instagram.

 Obviously we are keen on using Instagram in the lending industry.
 We believe that with the right touch and with the right marketing plan Instagram can become a influential lead generator for your business.
 Here are 4 reasons you should be on Instagram:

 - Target Millennials